 SAMPLE ACTIVITY 1: M-NS8

 Description of Activity:

-In pairs and larger groups, have instruments to keep a rhythmic the student beat. count by 1's, 2's, 5's and 10's to the number 20.
-Using
+In pairs and larger groups, have the student count by 1's, 2's, 5's and 10's to the number 20.
+Using instruments to keep a rhythmic beat.

 Materials Needed:

 Musical instruments

 Steps of Activity:

-1. Give each student a musical l instrument
+1. Give each student a musical instrument

-2. Model for class the rhythmi c pattern of skip counting.
+2. Model for class the rhythmic pattern of skip counting.

-3. Break the students into sm aller groups and have them practice counting.
+3. Break the students into small aller groups and have them practice counting.

-Possible Communication Sk ills:
+Possible Communication Ski : 11s :

 SAMPLE ACTIVITY 2: M-NS8

 Description of Activity:

-Using a long rope, the studen skip counting using numbers ts will travel a attached to th long the rope by walking, rolling crawling etc. while e rope.
+Using a long rope, the students will travel along the rope by walking, rolling crawling etc. while skip counting using numbers attached to the rope.

 Materials Needed:

 Long rope.

 Numbers attached to rope.

 Steps of Activity:

-1. Lay the rope on the groun nd.
+1. Lay the rope on the groun ıd.

-2. Attach numbers to the rope with the numbers from a skip counting group (1, 2, 5 or 10)
+2. Attach numbers to the rop pe with the nu umbers from a skip counting group (1, 2, 5 or 10)

 3. Demonstrate for the students how to move up the rope and count.

-4. Have each student move along the rope e and skip count.
+4. Have each student move a along the rope e and skip count.

-Possible Communication S Skills:
+Possible Communication S kills: